HOW TO DITCH GENERIC SHOTS ON A BUDGET

 But original photography by a professional can be expensive and when budgets are tight it’s often the thing that slips into the ‘to be done internally’ column of the spreadsheet.
 And that’s when you reach for your stock photo account logins because you know the quality will be better than if you took some photos yourself.

 There are other options though.
 Here are 5 ways to achieve stock photo free zen with minimal budget:

 BORROW FROM YOUR CUSTOMER

 User Generated Content is all the rage due to its authenticity and personality.
-But it’s usually not reliable as a continous source because you can’t guarantee a regular flow of appropriate imagery.
+But it’s usually not reliable as a continuous source because you can’t guarantee a regular flow of appropriate imagery.
 Why not try running competitions every 6 months which can boost your photo library with new images.
 Set a subject (for example ‘My view of London’) and encourage the public to submit their photos with a prize for the best photo.
 Stipulate in the competition that any photos submitted will become yours to use as you wish and this will really build up your library over time.

 LINK UP WITH INFLUENCERS

 If you want to try using UGC but want to ensure consistent quality levels and styles why not partner with a creative influencer.
-If they’re regularly creating their own imagery for instagram then they’ll probably have better equipment and a good eye for what makes a good photograph.
+If they’re regularly creating their own imagery for Instagram then they’ll probably have better equipment and a good eye for what makes a good photograph.
 They’ll have already developed their own style so find one that’s already shooting content with the look you’d like to use for your brand.
-You will need to pay them to create the imagery but influencers charge different rates depending on their prominance so you might be able to find someone who can offer you a good price.
+You will need to pay them to create the imagery but influencers charge different rates depending on their prominence so you might be able to find someone who can offer you a good price.